neo-engine/neo/README.md

 * `FLASHCARD` Optimize for flashcards.
 Uses `argv` parameters to write save game files (instead of writing directly to CARD memory).
 Typically, `FLASHCARD` builds cannot create/load save games in an emulator.
+* `NOSOUNDFADE` Disable fade-out/fade-in when switching BGM.
+Recommended for flashcard and melonDS builds.

 Screenshots
 -----------